 This is an extremely simplified to-do list, aimed at helping you focus day by day.
-Now Do This lets you enter your list of to-do’s for the day and it proceeds to bring them up one at a time with a big ‘Done’ button.
-Press it and it shows you the next task until you reach the satisfying ‘All Done’ ending.
-(Hat tip to Zen Habits for this one.)
+Now Do This lets you enter your list of to-do's for the day and it proceeds to bring them up one at a time with a big 'Done' button.
+Press it and it shows you the next task until you reach the satisfying 'All Done' ending.

 2. Concentration Timer

 You can set this tool for a range of intervals and time periods.
 Concentration Timer times your work and chimes every few minutes to remind you to stay focused: it's good if you are finding your mind wandering as it limits just how far it can go.
 Works for meditation too!

 These both work on the same principle: you know that the task that you have to do will take you a set amount of time and you do not need the internet.
 Self-Control and Freedom allow you to self-block the internet for that period.
 Freedom will let you have access if you reboot, Self Control is a little stricter - if you set it, you stick to it.
 Sometimes, that's what it takes to stay focused.